 There are many great websites containing valuable information on conducting your job search.
 Many of these sites will require you to register.
 It is essential that you maintain your account and keep the information and your resume up-to-date.
-Click here for a list job search resources.
+Click here for a list of job search resources.

 5. Employer Websites

 If you know where you want to work, review the employer's website, particularly the Careers or Employment page to determine if the organization has open positions.
 If not, consider contacting the human resources department or hiring manager to inquire about staffing needs.
 Be sure to communicate your skills and how you can contribute to their organization.
 Click here for sample letter of inquiry.